dsoft02/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **Task 7 : Smile in the mirror** [7-print_tebahpla.c](./7-print_tebahpla.c) - program that prints the lowercase alphabet in reverse using putchar, followed by a new line.

+**Task 9 : Patience, persistence and perspiration make an unbeatable combination for success** [9-print_comb.c](./9-print_comb.c) - program that prints all possible combinations of single-digit numbers using putchar
+ * Numbers must be separated by ,, followed by a space
+ * Numbers should be printed in ascending order